 There’s no denying the cozy quaintness of a smaller home, but reality is that many families need wide-open spaces indoors and out.
-Whether you have downsized and have regrets, or you have been trying to make do in a small starter home, the time has come to rethink your space—more square footage might better serve you and your family.
+Whether you’ve previously downsized and have regrets or you’ve been trying to make do in a small starter home, the time has come to rethink your space—more square footage might better serve you and your family.
 Here are some of the most compelling reasons for upgrading to a larger, more expansive property.

-For many professionals, a home office has often been an afterthought relegated to a spare bedroom or the corner of a basement bonus room.
+For many professionals, a home office has often been an afterthought, relegated to a spare bedroom or the corner of a basement bonus room.
 As remote and hybrid-remote work has become more ubiquitous, however, the home office has become more than just helpful—it’s also essential.
 It’s harder to have a work-life balance when you work in your home.
 Having a home office or dedicated work space will help you avoid distractions and be more productive.
-And in homes where two people are working, one home office will no longer do.
+And in homes where two people are working, one home office may not be enough.
 Both adults need space to work, along with privacy for conference calls and Zoom meetings, and that can be impossible to find in a smaller house.

 On a beautiful day, the last thing you want to do is be stuck inside.
 In a smaller home, your options for hanging out outdoors may be limited, but with a larger lot, you can have a sprawling terrace, porch, and other outdoor living space to spread out on.
 These more expansive outdoor spaces have the space not just for children to run around on but also for bigger gatherings with friends and family members.
 Larger lots also offer more privacy and an added feeling of security for many homeowners.